tamton-aquib/flirt.nvim/README.md

 # Flirt.nvim

 Animations for floating windows in neovim.<br />
-Was about to name this float.nvim but god said "no".
+Was about to name this float.nvim but god said "no". <br />

+TLDR: Animations + Resizing + Moving floating windows.

 > **WARNING**
 > Highly experimental.